benesch/mootifs/README.md

 ####general notes
 Not all wave file formats are supported.
 In particular, wave files must be uncompressed, with samples stored as 8-, 16-, or 32-bit integers.
+If a particular wave file is denoted unreadable, try re-exporting from audio editing software with all metadata removed.

 ###testing